janpauldahlke/angular-multi-project-scaffolding/README.md

 ## 1 - Pre-requirements

-Is mandatory to have installed [Node JS](https://nodejs.org) (recommended >= 16.0.0).
+Is mandatory to have installed [Node JS](https://nodejs.org/en/download/releases).
+I recommend ^16.14.0 <17.

+No need to have Angular CLI and/or TypeScript globally installed, in fact, I do not recommend it.

 <br/>
 <br/>

-## 2 - Create a workspace
+## 2 - Creating the workspace

-This guide is valid for a modular Angular project and a standalone Angular project.
-For a standalone Angular project, is mandatory Angular v16 or later.
+This guide is valid for a modular Angular project.
+For a standalone Angular project, is mandatory Angular 16 or later.

 <br/>

-### 2.a - Options:
+### 2.1 - Options:

-"[AngularVersion]" = "14", "15" or "16".
+"[AngularVersion]" = "13", "14" or "15".

-Example= `... @angular/cli@angular/cli@16 ng new ...`
+Example= `... @angular/cli@angular/cli@15 ng new ...`

 "[DirectoryName]" = "angular-multi-project-scaffolding" or other directory name that you prefer.

 Example= `...  --directory=angular-multi-project`

-"[StandaloneOption]" = "--standalone" or empty.

-Example= `... my-application --standalone`

 <br/>

-### 2.b - Creating the workspace
+### 2.2 - Creating the workspace

-Run each of the following commands in a new Terminal window, overriding the options detailed above.
+Run each of the following commands in a new Terminal window, overriding the options listed above.

 `npx -p @angular/cli@[AngularVersion] ng new my-workspace --no-create-application --directory=[DirectoryName]`

 `cd [DirectoryName]`

-`ng generate application my-application [StandaloneOption]`
+`ng generate application my-application`

 `ng generate library my-library`

 <br/>
 <br/>

-## 3 - Adding PWA to application proyect
+## 3 - Adding PWA to application project

 In the same Terminal window, run this command: